 Electric Actuation for Mission Critical Applications

-Military systems depend on absolute accuracy, power and robust capabilities in confined spaces and hazardous environments.
+Military systems depend on absolute accuracy, power and robust capabilities in confined spaces and harsh environments.
 Exlar® linear actuators and brushless servo motors bring maximum force and robust performance in small packages.
 Our proven solutions are accurate, efficient and battle ready.

 Not all Actuators are Created Equal: the Roller Screw Technology Difference